 According to USEPA the "Lo" factor depends on the composition of the garbage and the landfill conditions for the processing of methanizing, being the values available in the literature between 4.4 to 194 kg CH4/ton of residue (Pelt, 1998).
 For the years of 1941 to 1989, the Lo value is 165 kg of CH4/ton of residue, as suggested by USEPA (Levelton, 1991) Ortech, 1994, established a Lo for use of 117 Kg CH4/ton of residue.
 Therefore we are adopting conservatively this value corresponding to a Lo = 2.7379 cf/lb of residue.
 For losses through the skirts of the landfill the volume of 25% of the total LFG produced was considered and the EAF adopted was 20%.
-The methodology ACM 001 (Version 1 - Page 2) foresees the usage according to contractual and regulatory requirements for each country.
-In the case of Brazil, this is not required.
+The methodology ACM0001 (version 03) foresees the usage according to contractual and regulatory requirements, in this case it is not defined.
 Even so, as a conservative measure, it was adopted 20%.
-In the environment.
+In the case of the flare we are adopting a efficiency factor of 96%, i.e. 4% of the LFG will be lost in the environment.